Come for the patents, go for Apple: Google again rumored to use Motorola for making its own phones

 posted on Apr 18, 2012, 1:08 PM 1

 Posts: 5993; Member since: Dec 22, 2010

 taco - did you know that under a few feet of space dust, the core of the Moon is green cheese?
 That is called an un-substantiated opinion, just like your assertion that Android is going to experience a big drop in market share.

 posted on Apr 18, 2012, 10:06 AM 1

 Posts: 5506; Member since: Oct 08, 2009

 Yes it is just my opinion.
 Unlike certain fandroids I will not pretend that my opinion is fact.

+The move is likely to face fierce opposition from other top Android manufacturers.
+Wait, help me understand: HTC sales Android and Window phones.
+Samsung sales Android, Bada And Window phones.
+Nokia Sales Window phones.
 Shouldn't Google be mad at HTC and Samsung from selling other operating system( Windows)?.
 This should be a two way street.